tonjoo/async-background-worker/docs/index.md

 Run WordPress Background Worker in loop (contiously), this is what you want for background worker.
 WordPress framework is restart in each loop.

+###  `wp background-worker --queue_name="special_queue"`

+Run background worker on specified queue name

+###  `wp background-worker --name="worker name"`

+Give your background worker unique name for identifier (if you run multiple worker this is quite handy).
+If not set the worker name will be its PID

 ###  `wp background-worker listen-loop`